Medicare Enrolled

 What this data tells you about Dr. Bhatt

-Dr. Ami Bhatt is a family medicine in Melbourne, FL, with 13 years in practice.
+Dr. Ami Bhatt is a family medicine specialist in Melbourne, FL, with 13 years of NPI registration.
 Based on federal Medicare data, Dr. Bhatt performed 8,553 Medicare services across 4,439 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Bhatt received a total of $1,538 from 26 pharmaceutical and/or device companies across 87 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in family medicine.
 Most payments are for meals and travel — low-value interactions common across virtually all practicing physicians.
 Patients may wish to discuss these relationships with their provider.